bunsvr/benchmark/README.md

 You can see the latest benchmark results [here](/results.md).

 Tested on Github Codespace.
-I recommend testing this by yourself
+I recommend testing this by yourself.

 ## Requirements
 - [Bun](https://bun.sh)